AnaMelisaGo/kids-first-healthy-cooking/README.md

 ## Testing

 I deployed my website and tested it several times on different browsers I have on my computer, like Google Chrome, Mozilla Firefox, and Safari, and it's working perfectly fine.
-I even tested on another display like the tv or another monitor, it went very well.
+I even tested on another display like the tv or another monitor.
+It went very well.

 <br>